 Location: Sardegna, Italy

-For watch team 1 and I, the day started early with a wake up at 3:30 am.
-The seven of us climbed half awake up on deck to see a sky full of stars and a steady breeze in our sails.
+For watch team one and me, the day started early with a wake up at 3:30 am.
+The seven of us climbed half-awake up on deck to see a sky full of stars and a steady breeze in our sails.
 Thankfully we had a nice calm watch, no bashing around by waves, and no one got seasick.
-Using the light from the rising sun and the expertise of Dan and Tim we were able to trim all the sails.
-It was a slow going process at first since we are all still getting used to the concepts of wind direction and how it relates to the sails, but in the end, we learned and performed.
+Using the light from the rising sun and the expertise of Dan and Tim, we were able to trim all the sails.
+It was a slow-going process at first since we are all still getting used to the concepts of wind direction and how it relates to the sails, but in the end, we learned and performed.
 Our watch was the one to end the night by taking down the sails and lowering the anchors, a very satisfying feeling.

 Breathing underwater has to be one of the trippiest and most euphoric feelings in the world.
 I feel very fortunate to be having this experience.
 And I would also like to give a big thanks to Amy, the dive instructor for my group and our marine bio teacher.
 It’s a fantastic feeling to be able to identify the animals I am swimming with.

 We finished up our day with an excellent dinner and a squeeze.
-Cant wait to do it all again tomorrow!
+I cant wait to do it all again tomorrow!

 Pictured: Lex, Tait, and Ev at sunrise; Tim and CJ guiding us into the harbor in Sardegna; Cole helping get dive gear out of the laz; sunrise as we approached our anchorage in Sardegna.

 via France, Italy, Spain, Morocco, Dominica, Guadeloupe, Antigua